htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ClassAd syntax checking.

 ``DEFAULT_DOMAIN_NAME`` :index:`DEFAULT_DOMAIN_NAME`
-    The value to be appended to a machine’s host name, representing a domain name, which HTCondor then uses to form a fully qualified host name.
+    The value to be appended to a machine's host name, representing a domain name, which HTCondor then uses to form a fully qualified host name.
 This is required if there is no fully qualified host name in file ``/etc/hosts`` or in NIS.
 Set the value in the global